Michael R. Glanzman is a Partner in the Construction and Litigation practices of Smith Gambrell Russell, LLP

-Mr. Glanzman focuses his practice in the areas of construction contracting and commercial litigation.
-He regularly assists a diverse set of clients, including real estate owners, developers, lenders, construction managers, general contractors and subcontractors, with the initial drafting and negotiation of contracts.
+He regularly assists a diverse set of clients, including developers, real estate owners, lenders, construction managers, general contractors and subcontractors, with all aspects of real estate development and construction, including the initial drafting and negotiation of contracts, license agreements with adjacent property owners, financing, and contract administration.

-Mr. Glanzman also has significant experience litigating complex commercial matters in state and federal courts as well as arbitrations and mediations.
-Mr. Glanzman’s involvement encompasses all phases of disputes, including pre-suit negotiations, discovery, motion practice, trial, post-judgment enforcement, appeals and alternative dispute resolution.
+Mr. Glanzman has significant experience litigating complex commercial matters in state and federal courts as well as arbitrations and mediations.
+Mr. Glanzman’s involvement encompasses all phases of disputes, including pre-suit negotiations, discovery, motion practice, trial, post-judgment enforcement, appeals, and alternative dispute resolution.

 Mr. Glanzman received his B.B.A. from James Madison University in 2004 and earned his J.D. from Seton Hall University School of Law in 2010 where he was a Human Rights Clinic participant.
 He is admitted to practice in New York and New Jersey, the U.S. District Court for the Southern District of New York as well as the U.S. District Courts for the District of New Jersey.